 - Sebastopol Walks has resources for exploring Sebastopol by foot.

-- The Sonoma County Health Action Partnership’s iWalk initiative can inspire your walk.
+- The Sonoma County Health Action Partnership’s iWalk initiative can inspire you to walk.

 - Safe Routes to School has resources for commutes to school for your kids.